andrewstevenson/sqoop-service/README.md

 This component extends the org.apache.sqoop.metastore.JobStorage to allow creation and execution of jobs via the SqoopTool interface.
 It uses slickDb to handle the interface with MYSQL.
 MYSQL can be swapped out for another db.

 Some orgnaisations only support MySQL, Oracle or Sql Server.
 This often gives the additional benefit of support for these RDBMS and backups.
-Also there's more and more RDBMS backing Hadoop services suchs as Hive, Oozie, Sentry and Cloudera Management Services, so consolidating makes senses rather then adding additional embedded database.
+Also there are more and more RDBMS backing Hadoop services suchs as Hive, Oozie, Sentry and Cloudera Management Services, so consolidating makes senses rather then adding additional embedded database.

 Since I want to expose viewing, creating an changing jobs via Spray and AngualarJS I want to be in control of the metastore definitions, hence I extend JobStorage.